LIMT34/LIM-Tracker/README_DL.md

 To use this function, nVIDIA GPU is required.
 <br>This software has been tested on Windows10 or Ubuntu18.04 + nVIDIA GeForce RTX 2080ti.
+<br>※Please note that it may not work depending on your GPU.
+For CUDA and other library programs, please use the version compatible with your GPU environment.

 1. Copy the LIMTrackService folder downloaded from this repository to **directly under the C drive** (e.g., C:/LIMTrackService) or **the home directory** (e.g., ${HOME}/LIMTrackService).
 2. Download and install [CUDA10.0](https://developer.nvidia.com/cuda-10.0-download-archive) & [cuDNN](https://developer.nvidia.com/rdp/cudnn-archive).